-Go back to the homepage to view all themes & sign up for the newsletter to receive new ones directly to your inbox!
+Go back to the homepage to view all themes & give the project a star if you like the content!

 as September and beginning of October was quite eventful for me I skipped the newsletter last month, but don’t worry: I’ve got some cool things to share in this one!
 And if I feel like I can’t share something cool in the future I might also skip a newsletter here and there because I want to keep this valuable to you.
 Enough with the preface, let’s get to it :)